Blog Subscription via Follow.it

 In December 2019, Spanish investigators determined that Alagón antique dealer Santos Boy Jimenez Borja had taken the 1.5 meters high, 17th century statue depicting Santa Rosa di Viterbo, which had been displayed above the church's altar, shortly after the convent's closure and around the same time other religious art objects from the closed convent began to appear on the Spanish market.
 The object was purportedly removed, according to the religious order, on the pretext of obtaining an estimate for restoring it, only to have a replacement returned in its stead, commissioned to vaguely represent the polychrome saint.

-One we do know, is that cases like this one highlight the importance of precise record keeping and how a slight name change can allow stolen material to circulate.
-A Spanish export license was issued for this religious object despite the fact that the statue had been clearly listed in the registry of the Andalusian Institute of Historical Heritage, in charge of the protection and research on the historical heritage of Andalusia.
+One we do know, is that cases like this one highlight the importance of precise record keeping and how a slight name change, or an intended disinformation strategy, can allow stolen material to circulate.
+We don't fully know if the name manipulation on this statue was intentionally done to mask its identification, but we do know that Changing an artwork's attribution, is usually done with very specific reasons, usually involving intense study of a work or its identification in supportin literature.
+In this case, we have no evidence of this type of scholarly research taking place.
+As a result, a Spanish export license was issued for the statuette, despite the fact that it was clearly documented, complete with a photograph, in the registry of the Andalusian Institute of Historical Heritage, in charge of the protection and research on the historical heritage of Andalusia.

 Unfortunately, there the religious statuette is listed under the name Santa Rosa de Viterbo, not the name given on the export request, and registered as being in Sevilla, in the Municipality of Estepa at the Monasterio de Santa Clara de Jesús / Convento de Santa Clara.
 Luckily the eyes of citizen activists played an important part in this artworks eventual recovery.